Vincent Gallo: 20th century

-Gallo stars in Davide Manuli's La leggenda di Kaspar Hauser, a modern-western interpretation of the German legend of Kaspar Hauser which premiered at the 2012 International Film Festival Rotterdam.
-Gallo plays the two largest roles in the film, the English-speaking Sheriff and the Italian-speaking assassin.

-He co-starred with Kōichi Satō and Yoo Ji-tae in Junji Sakamoto's 2013 film, Human Trust.

-In 2022, Gallo appeared in Shut In, his first acting role since 2013.

-Buffalo '66 (1998)

-In 1998, Gallo had his directorial debut film, Buffalo '66, which was nominated for an award for "Best First Feature" at the Independent Spirit Awards.
+In 1998, Gallo released his directorial debut film, Buffalo '66.
+The film received positive critical reception and was nominated for an award for "Best First Feature" at the Independent Spirit Awards.
 Gallo made this drama for $1.5 million, serving as writer, director, lead actor, and composer/performer of the soundtrack.
 The release of Buffalo '66 "gained him a solid fan base."

-Gallo had difficulties working with actress Christina Ricci, who starred in the film alongside him.
-According to Ricci, Gallo was a "crazy lunatic man" and did not get alongside her on the set.
+During filming, Gallo had difficulties working with actress Christina Ricci, who starred in the film alongside him.
+According to Ricci, Gallo was a "crazy lunatic man" and did not get along with her on the set.
 Ricci also said that Gallo mocked her weight several years after the film released, and that she has no interest in ever seeing his other films.
 Gallo disputes Ricci's account, and in 2018, wrote "I still smile when I see a picture of her and when she insults me in the press it reminds me that we are connected in some way, and for that I am grateful.
 Christina Ricci was my friend during the filming of Buffalo 66 and working with her made sense and felt natural....I insulted her jokingly one day to a friend and a sneaky gossip writer overheard me.
 Christina and I have not spoken since."